OtaTran241/MLOps_GithubActions/README.md

 #### a. **train_and_test**
 - **Environment**: Runs on `ubuntu-latest` using a Docker container.
 - **Steps**:
-  - **Checkout code**: Retrieves the latest code from the repository.
+  - **Checkout Code**: Checks out the repository code.
-  - **Install dependencies**: Installs Python and Node.js dependencies.
+  - **Install Dependencies**: Installs required Python packages and CML.
-  - **Train Model and Log Results**: Executes the training script and logs the results into a report.
+  - **Train Model and Log Results**:
+    - Trains the model using various classifiers and scalers.
+    - Selects the best model based on recall score.
+        - Recall was selected as the primary evaluation metric for our model because it is crucial for detecting all relevant instances of churn, especially in an imbalanced dataset.
+By optimizing recall, we ensure that we identify as many at-risk customers as possible, which helps in effective customer retention and minimizes the impact of churn on the business.
+    - Saves the trained model to `models/model.pkl`.
+    - Logs metrics, including training and test scores, best recall score, and best threshold, to `metrics.txt`.
+    - Generates and saves confusion matrix and classification report as images.
+  - **Run Tests**:
+    - Executes unit tests to ensure the functionality of the code.
-  - **Run tests**: Executes the test script and appends results to the report.
+    - Logs the results of single test cases to `single_test.txt`.
-  - **Report**: Uses CML to comment on the report in the pull request.
+  - **Report**: Uses CML to comment on the training report.

 #### b. **build**
 - **Dependencies**: This job depends on the successful completion of the `train_and_test` job.